Manifestor-cc/usage-guide/docs/beginners_guide/index.md

 ---

 # Beginner's Guide
-This guide will teach you the basic stuff about Manifestor.cc and SteamTools
+This guide will teach you the basics of Manifestor.cc and SteamTools

 <details>
 <summary>Video tutorial <u>**(recommended)**</u></summary>